MY WORK

 Response from Janet Daby MP (Education)

-To ask the Secretary of State for Justice, what the average processing time was for applications to the Criminal Injuries Compensation Scheme by people resident in Warrington in each of the last five years.
+To ask the Secretary of State for Justice, what the average price quoted was for court transcripts for victims in each of the last five years.

 Response from Sarah Sackman MP (Justice)